 Again, wait a while to complete the database configuration.
 Because of the heavy setup process, the page could result in timeout.
 In this case, launch again in your browser the URL:

-Now, you should use your email/username and password.
-If everything is ok, you should be logged on.
+You should use your email/username and password.
+If everything is ok, you will be logged on.
 If someting went wrong because of the heavy install, don’t give it up!
 You can use the admin password recover procedure.